AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/recommendations.md

 Users can also use the “Report Abuse” feature inside Adobe Express to report content, but this report will only be sent to Adobe.

-**If we receive a significant amount of abuse reports, we reserve the right to remove your add-on for the safety of our users.**
+**If we receive a significant amount of abuse reports, we may remove your add-on for the safety of our users.**

 ## If you remove generated content or prevent content from being generated, be clear as to why